-More-than-Human Wellbeing draws on several research studies conducted in the Vitalities Lab and UNSW Node of the Australian Research Council Centre of Excellence for Automated Decision-Making and Society.
-This exhibition uses multimodal arts-based and multisensory methods - both digital and non-digital - to highlight ways of knowing and being within and beyond the world of self-tracking apps, electronic medical records, and smart devices for documenting illnesses and promoting health and wellbeing.
+More-than-Human Wellbeing drew on several research studies conducted in the Vitalities Lab and UNSW Node of the Australian Research Council Centre of Excellence for Automated Decision-Making and Society.
+This exhibition used multimodal arts-based and multisensory methods - both digital and non-digital - to highlight ways of knowing and being within and beyond the world of self-tracking apps, electronic medical records, and smart devices for documenting illnesses and promoting health and wellbeing.

 Through installation artworks and multisensory displays, this exhibition seeks to attune visitors to their role in more-than-human ecologies and how their health and wellbeing and that of the planet is entangled.
 It shows that digital software, data, and devices are only part of the manifold ways that people learn about their bodies and their health.
 It acknowledges that human health is always more-than-human health, and that natural and human-made objects and spaces are intertwined.

 Transcript of audio description at exhibition gallery 1

 This is the second stop in the audio guide for More-than-Human Wellbeing.
 The gallery space features a series of information panels available as a PDF on the library exhibition page and the film Creative Approaches to Health Information Ecologies by Edmund Renew and Deborah Lupton.
 Against a backdrop of video clips featuring people, forests, coastlines, plants, clouds, and sparkling water, the audio narrates insights from participants' responses to visual prompts during an online workshop.
 The resulting film brings these sensations, poetics, and images together to help audiences perceive the sensory and affective forces that enlivened the discussions with the workshop participants.

 Transcript of audio description at exhibition gallery 2

 This is the third stop in the audio guide for More-than-Human Wellbeing, featuring a selection of key works from the exhibition.